Sven Melander: Film and television

-In the early 1980s, Melander established himself as an comedian and entertainer, starting with the role of Berra in Lasse Åberg's film Sällskapsresan in 1980.
+In the early 1980s, Melander established himself as a comedian and entertainer, starting with the role of Berra in Lasse Åberg's film Sällskapsresan in 1980.
 Along with Åke Cato, Melander wrote sketches and scripts for the SVT shows Häpnadsväktarna (in 1981) and Vitsuellt.

 Along with Stina Lundberg Dabrowski, he was the television presenter for the SVT entertainment and comedy show Nöjesmaskinen between 1982 and 1984.
 In 1985, Melander presented the show Nöjesmassakern along with Gösta Engström, Jon Skolmen, and Åke Cato; some of his most well known comedy sketches originated from that show, including "Werner och Werner" and "Trollet Rulle".
 Between 1986 and 1989, Melander worked for SVT as the CEO of entertainment programmes.
 In 1991, he presented another comedy and entertainment show for SVT called Tack för kaffet.

 Melander co-presented Melodifestivalen 1994 with Kattis Ahlström.
 For several years, Melander presented the show Upp till bevis on SVT, and sports shows on TV4, such as the horse-racing show Vinnare.
 In 2019, he was given an award for his work in television at the Kristallen-gala.
 In 2018, he took part in Stjärnorna på slottet, on which he shared his life's story.

-In 2021, he participated in Masked Singer Sverige, singing in its first season on TV4.
+In 2021, he participated in Masked Singer Sverige, singing in its first season which was broadcast on TV4.